 Presentations facilitated by certified U of M Extension Crow Wing County Master Gardeners.
 Master Gardeners are University of Minnesota-trained volunteers whose job is to educate the public about a variety of horticulture subjects using readily-available, up-to-date research-based information.
 The Master Gardener Program educational effort is designed to enhance the public’s quality of life and to promote good stewardship of the environment.

-July 10 “The Moon Garden” Jennifer Knutson
+July 9 “Welcome to the Shady Garden” Jennifer Knutson

 Gardening Class Descriptions